Rubble-Raider-web3/projectserum-mevbot/scratches/01_how_orderbook_works.md

 ## Introduction
-The order book is a crucial tool for traders, as it allows them to see the current buy and sell activity for a particular asset.
+Order Book is a crucial tool for traders, as it allows them to see the current buy and sell activity for a particular asset.
 This helps them make more informed decisions about their trades, and ultimately increase their chances of success.